Can I Enjoy It? My Harry Potter 180

-So, begrudgingly - and prayerfully, I read.
-The first few books had some positive themes, but that wasn't enough.
+So, begrudgingly - and prayerfully - I read.
+The first few books had some positive themes, and the story was certainly enjoyable, but that wasn't enough.
 But when I got to books 5, 6, 7, how often did I have to stop reading momentarily because I was laughing or tearing up with joy and utter amazement at a sentence (or even in two cases, an actual Bible verse!) which was an unmistakable parallel to the story of Jesus, our salvation, sacrifice, love, and even why and how God doesn't always reveal everything to us exactly how we want it?

-There aren't many direct references to "God" in Potter, it's true, but it's also obvious that there is a "Greater Magician" (my term) above the fray, one who would have designed the rules about such crucial plot points as sacrifice, love, remorse and fulfillment of prophecy.
+Now, it's true, there aren't many direct references to "God" in Potter, but there are holidays like Christmas, and it's also obvious that there is a "Greater Magician" (my term) above the fray, one who would have designed the rules about such crucial plot points as sacrifice, love, remorse/repentance and fulfillment of prophecy.

 I'll leave that to my friend the Rev. Torey Lightcap to explain:

 Rowling’s theology is a bit of a boiled-down feast.
 For her, life is summed up well in three pieces of Scripture, two of which she chooses to quote in one chapter [of Deathly Hallows] and gloss in the rest of the book; and the last of which simply hovers invisibly over the entire Potter project.